pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 ### Calculating `S`: `ProofMissingPenalty`

 $$ S = R \cdot E[K] = 20 \cdot 99 = 1980 ≈ 2,000 $$

+## TODO_IN_THIS_PR: Above Threshold Attack Possibility

+above threshold attacks possibilities.

+We should investigate above threshold attacks possibilities.

+Supplier adds fake serviced relays to the SMT.
+Submits the claim.
+If the closest proof corresponds to a:
+a.
+Fake relay -> Do not submit the proof and face slashing.
+b.
+Legit relay -> Submit the proof and be rewarded for fake relays.

+This is interesting, you talk about inflating the tree with fake relays.
+I think that the effect will be a reduction of the catch probability that is proportional to the fake relays ratio.
+Supose that you inflate your tree by a X%, then you have a a chance of being requested a proof given by ProofRequestProbability and a X/100 chance that the requested proof is a fake relay.
+I think that in practice this can be modeled as a reduced ProofRequestProbability, so we can add a security factor there.

 ## Future Work